FutureTense/lock-manager/info.md

 Do this step as well for your door sensor, if you have one.

-This will automaticly generate the lock manager files just as the `setup.sh` script would have.
+This will automaticly generate the lock-manager files just as the `setup.sh` script would have.